pip-services/pip-services-docs/content/en/toolkit/recipes/mongodb_persistence_basic/_index.md

 ##### CRUD operations
 Our class inherits several methods from its parent class that can be used to perform CRUD operations.
 This section explores them.
 ###### Create
 To store a document, we use the create method.
-This method asks for the correlation_id and the data object.
+This method asks for the correlationId and the data object.
 In the following example, we create a document based on the previously defined data1 object.

 {{< tabsection >}}
   {{< include "./__code7_node.md" >}}